bufbuild/buf-setup-action/README.md

 * [`buf-push-action`][buf-push]

 After `buf-setup-action` is run, the `buf` command is available to other Actions in the pipeline's `PATH`.
-You can also the `buf` command directly inside of workflow steps.
+You can also use the `buf` command directly inside of workflow steps.

 ## Usage